Mid-Atlantic Prep League: Baseball

 Mercersburg has dominated MAPL baseball since joining the league in 2000-2001.
 The Storm has won nine league championships in the 14 years since.
 Mercersburg played in the tournament championship game eight out of 11 times.
 The MAPL discontinued its league tournament in 2012 and has since crowned its league champion on the basis of the regular season record.
 Mercersburg has won or shared the MAPL crown every year since 2011; three of those four titles were won outright, while Mercersburg and Peddie shared the 2012 conference championship.

 In recent years, MAPL baseball has seen a rise in competitiveness, with several former players now playing in college and professionally.
 Mercersburg's Josh Edgin is a pitcher for the New York Mets.
 Former Peddie standout Fernando Perez played two seasons for the Tampa Bay Rays and has also spent time with minor-league affiliates of the Chicago Cubs and New York Mets.
 Perez was drafted in the 7th round of the 2004 amateur draft after playing for Columbia.
 Joseph Florio (Blair), Nick Francona (Lawrenceville), Steve Garrison (Hun), Christian Binford (Mercersburg), and James Stokes (Hill) are minor league players for the Oakland Athletics, Boston Red Sox, Milwaukee Brewers, Kansas City Royals, and Cleveland Indians respectively.
 Hun School graduate Mike Ford went on to play for Princeton University from 2011-2013.
 He is the only player in Ivy history who earned player, pitcher, and rookie of the year.

 Boys' and Girls' Tennis

 For the second year in a row, the Blair boys team won the MAPL championship by a wide margin.
 They finished the past two seasons with an undefeated record.

 The Blair girls team finished the 2010 season undefeated (16-0) claiming the MAPL title and New Jersey State championship.

+The lineup of the 2024-25 Blair Girls team includes 6 singles, and 3 doubles.